mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 # Slurm user guide

 SLURM is the queue manager used on the ICIPE HPC cluster.
-You **must** use SLURM to submit jobs to the cluster.
+You are required to use SLURM to submit jobs to the cluster.

 All the commands presented in this guide are to be used from the host core.cluster.france-bioinformatique.fr

 ## SLURM partitions and nodes

 The ICIPE HPC cluster is organized into TWO SLURM partitions.
 Each partition gathers a set of compute nodes that have similar usage.

 The default partition used by SLURM (fast) contains a huge number of nodes and is suitable for most jobs.